Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Dynamics of observables

 \subsection{Dynamics of matter observables}

 In this section, we will derive the dynamics of the \qmarks{matter} (i.e.\ the only non-frame) scalar field $\phi$.
-Its classical relational dynamics is captured by the expectation values of suitably defined matter and momentum operators\footnote{We denote the scalar field operator as $\hat{\Upphi}$ which is not to be confused with the spacelike-spacelike perturbation $\hat{\delta\Phi}$ and its function $\Phi$.}
+Its classical relational dynamics is captured by the expectation values of suitably defined matter and momentum operators

-We remind that, in contrast to the reference fields $\rf^\mu$, we do not assume a priori that the scalar field propagates only along dual edges of a certain causal character.
+{Notice that the scalar field operator is denoted by $\hat{\Upphi}$ which is not to be confused with the spacelike-spacelike perturbation $\hat{\delta\Phi}$ and its function $\Phi$.} We also remind that, in contrast to the reference fields $\rf^\mu$, we do not assume a priori that the scalar field propagates only along dual edges of a certain causal character.

 In perfect analogy with Secs.~\ref{sec:Geometric observables} and~\ref{sec:Number of tetrahedra}, we separate the expectation value of the above operators on the condensate states $\ket{\Delta;x^0,\vb*{x}}$ in background and perturbations.
 Expectation values of $\hat{\Upphi}_\alpha$ at the background and perturbed level evaluate to